 - 1. On the machine where Oracle Studio is installed, from the Start menu, choose Start > Programs > Oracle > Studio > Studio. - 2.
-Select the machine defined in "Configuring Oracle Connect for CICS" on page 2-18. - 3.
-Right-click the machine defined in "Configuring Oracle Connect for CICS" on page 2-18 in the Configuration Explorer and choose Open Runtime Perspective from the popup menu.
+Right-click the machine defined in "Configuring Oracle Connect for Tuxedo" on page 2-11 in the Configuration Explorer and choose Open Runtime Perspective from the popup menu.